April 7, 2019

 On our first of three full days in the area we decided to start where everyone seems to suggest, Windermere.
 This is one of the closest areas to the parks, just north of Magic Kingdom.
 It’s often called “the rich area” and while there are places that is true, there are plenty of middle class neighborhoods as well.
 We didn’t really have a plan so this morning we basically spent driving around somewhat randomly.
 It’s a beautiful area, not very touristy, and not a lot of traffic.
 But from our previous research online, we weren’t sure we could find a house with the feel we wanted at a price we were willing to pay.

 We stopped at a nearby restaurant for lunch.
 One of the things we wanted to do on this trip was see some of the non-Disney stuff the area has to offer.
-And we’d heard that there are some pretty good inexpensive places to eat everywhere due to competition for tourists.
+And we’d heard that there are good but inexpensive places to eat everywhere due to competition for tourists.
 What we hadn’t counted on was that this was the weekend buffet right after church.
 So cheap it was not!
 But it was pleasant enough with a nice selection of good food.

 After lunch we realized driving around quasi-randomly wasn’t going to work!
 So we decided to use current home listings to guide us to places we could explore.
 For the rest of the week we’d head to the area we wanted to research, use Zillow and Trulia to see what houses were for sale nearby, then visit them to see what typical subdivisons were like in our budget along with what the area around them had to offer.

 With a better way to work, we headed west.
 I’m not sure what this area is called though some of the addresses we went to were listed as Kissimmee — which is weird because I thought that was southeast of the parks.
 This area also included some southern Clermont and something called Four Corners.
 Basically we were visiting north and south of where 27 meets 129.
-One odd thing we noticed is that it seems a lot of people park on the road.
+One odd thing we noticed around here (and in several other places as well) is that it seems a lot of people park on the road.
 In our house hunting online we’ve seen a lot of garages converted to living space.
 And front yards seem to be fairly small a lot of places we went, meaning smaller driveways.
 Maybe these two things contribute to people not having enough space to park multiple cars they may own?
 Like anywhere, some neighborhoods were better than others and this is an area that might work.
 However it did feel a little far from the parks as we made our way back to our hotel near Disney Springs.

 Later that afternoon we visited the Disney Character Warehouse, an official Disney clearance store basically.
 We’d never been before but heard it was worth a visit.
 It was a lot smaller than I expected, but had some really great deals.
 We got an Epcot 35th anniversary mug and visor for our daughter for less that $5 each.
 This is a place I could definitely see myself visiting once a week as a local to see what’s new!